mkucgl/a3_manuel_gajen/report.md

 We chose to treat an item as positive (relation present) if at least 50% of the raters said "yes" to it.

+### Baseline

+As a baseline we chose the strategy of only assigning one class.
+The baseline performance is the best performance that could be achieved using this strategy (always assigning the class that occurs more often in the data).

 ### Features